1996 Russian presidential election: Pro-Yeltsin media bias

 Yeltsin benefited from an immense media bias favoring his campaign.
 In 1991, at the time of the previous presidential election, Russia had only two major television channels.
-RTR had supported Yeltsin, while ORT had criticized him and provided broad coverage of the views of his opponents.
+RTR had supported Yeltsin, while the Programme One (the predecessor of ORT, and later, the present-day Channel One) had criticized him and provided broad coverage of the views of his opponents.
+Additionally, Programme One was still the main channel of the Soviet Central Television.
 In the 1996 presidential election, none of Russia's major television networks were critical of Yeltsin.
 Yeltsin had successfully enlisted the national television channels (ORT, RTR, and NTV) and most of the written press to essentially act as agents of his campaign.

 The European Institute for Media found that Yeltsin received 53% of all media coverage of the campaign, while Zyuganov received only 18%.
 In their evaluation of the biases of news stories, EIM awarded each candidate 1 point for every positive story they received and subtracted a point for every negative story they received.
 In the first round of the election, Yeltsin scored +492 and Zyuganov scored −313.
 In the second round of the election, Yeltsin scored +247 and Zyuganov scored −240.
 Television networks marginalized all of Yeltsin's opponents aside from Zyuganov, helping to create the perception that there were only two viable candidates.
 This allowed Yeltsin to pose as the lesser-evil.
 Near the end of the election's first-round, the networks began also providing coverage to the candidacy of Lebed, who had already agreed to support Yeltsin in the second round.

 Supplementing the work of the numerous public relations and media firms that were hired by the Yeltsin campaign, a number of media outlets "volunteered" their services to Yeltsin's re-election effort.
 For instance, Kommersant (one of the most prominent business newspapers in the country) published an anti-Communist paper called Ne Dai Bog (meaning "God forbid").
 At ORT, a special committee was placed in charge of planning a marathon of anti-Communist films and documentaries to be broadcast on the channel ahead of the election.
 Led by the efforts of Mikhail Lesin, the media painted a picture of a fateful choice for Russia, between Yeltsin and a "return to totalitarianism".
 They even played up the threat of civil war if a Communist was elected president.